 No other tasting samples are supplied.

-Lessons are online but students are required to sit their examinations in person as well as attend tuition days over the two years.
+Lessons are online but students are required to sit their examinations with us in person as well as attend tuition days over the two years.

 Students acknowledge by signing up for the course that they understand exam dates and module dates are set and cannot be re-scheduled.